i-abdullahirshad/gamepadscheck/src/content/articles/good-controller-polling-rate.md

 **Bluetooth** does not really have a user facing polling rate.
 It uses connection intervals, with a floor of 7.5ms for Bluetooth Low Energy and often more in practice.
 That places Bluetooth in roughly the same territory as 125Hz polling, and no setting on your side changes it.

-So if you are on Bluetooth and worried about polling rate, the useful change is switching to a cable or a dongle, not adjusting a number.
+So if you are on Bluetooth and worried about polling rate, the useful change is switching to a cable or a dongle, a point central to the [wired vs wireless controller](/wired-vs-wireless-controller/) decision.

 ### **Should you overclock your polling rate?**